-What Do You Do If You’re Caught In a Riot? – 12 Tips to Survive Social Unrest
+What Do You Do If You’re Caught In a Riot? – 12 Tips to Survive a Riot

 In today’s America, companies like Facebook and Google wield as much (or even more) power than the U.S. government.
 The one big difference between these super companies and governments is the fact that there are no checks and balances to ensure that they don’t abuse their power.

 What happens when they succeed at diving the American people?
 Are you ready for the potential social unrest?
 Do you know ?

 Facebook has been on the defensive recently as comments made by two former insiders reignited a firestorm about whether social media, Facebook in particular, has become an increasingly toxic force that tears apart the very fabric of society by turning us into mindless zombies susceptible to the slightest suggestion.

 Facebook itself waded into the controversy, summarizing research suggesting that the platform can be both bad and good for our mental health.
 Stepping back from the hype and hyperbole, is it really the case that social media might truly be a force for evil in our modern world, ripping us apart in ways that undermine the very idea of self-government?
 Or is it merely a bystander, giving us a new digital window through which to observe inevitable natural societal change with newfound visibility?

 The forces at work in America today are making it more likely than ever that widespread social unrest may be right around any corner.
 Follow these 12 tips and the chances of you making it out relatively unscathed are pretty good.

 Being smart and avoiding any kind of social unrest is going to be the best thing you can do.
 Keeping an eye on social media is a great way to stay abreast of any possible out of control situations.